 LUCI is the international network of cities for public lighting located in Lyon, France.
 The network gathers 70 cities around the world, plus 45 associated members, all committed to the sustainable use of light to improve quality of life.

-Mark is in charge ofthe strategy, development and coordination of LUCI’s activities and is the link between the executive board and LUCI staff.
+Mark is in charge of the strategy, development and coordination of LUCI’s activities and is the link between the executive board and LUCI staff.
 His work is focused on the exchange of knowledge and expertise between cities worldwide.
 This is achieved through the implementation of events, programs and thematic publications.
 Mark has previously worked for the FFSU and EFUS, shifting attention to prevention and security issues in the context of nightlife and tourism.

 He holds a Master’s degree in Political Science.